TITLE 77: PUBLIC HEALTH

 Section 515.825 Alternate Response Vehicle

 Ambulance assistance vehicles are dispatched simultaneously with an ambulance and assist with patient care prior to the arrival of the ambulance.
-These assistance vehicles include fire engines, trucks, squad cars or chief's cars that contain the staff and equipment required by this Section.
-These vehicles shall not function as assist vehicles if staff and equipment required by this Section are not available.
-These vehicles shall be identified by the agency as a program plan amendment outlining the type and level of response that is planned.
-The vehicle shall not be a primary response vehicle but a supplementary vehicle to support EMS services.
-The vehicle shall be dispatched only if needed.
+Ambulance assistance vehicles include fire engines, trucks, squad cars or chief's cars that contain the staff and equipment required by this Section.
+Ambulance assistance vehicles shall not function as assist vehicles if staff and equipment required by this Section are not available.
+The agency shall identify ambulance assistance vehicles as a program plan amendment outlining the type and level of response that is planned.
+The ambulance assistance vehicle shall not transport or be a primary response vehicle but a supplementary vehicle to support EMS services.
+The ambulance assistance vehicle shall be dispatched only if needed.
 Ambulance assistance vehicles shall be classified as either:

-1) Advanced ambulance assistance vehicles.
-These vehicles shall be staffed with a minimum of one EMT-P and shall have all of the required equipment; or
+1) Advanced ambulance assistance vehicles shall be staffed with a minimum of one Paramedic, PHRN or physician and shall have all of the required equipment;

-2) Intermediate ambulance assistance vehicles.
-These vehicles shall be staffed with a minimum of one EMT-I and shall have all of the required equipment; or
+2) Intermediate ambulance assistance vehicles shall be staffed with a minimum of one EMT, EMT-I, A-EMT, Paramedic, PHRN or physician and shall have all of the required equipment;

-3) Basic ambulance assistance vehicles.
-These vehicles shall be staffed with a minimum of one EMT-B and shall have all of the required equipment; or
+3) Basic ambulance assistance vehicles shall be staffed with a minimum of one EMT, EMT-I, A-EMT, Paramedic, PHRN or physician and shall have all of the required equipment; or

-4) First Responder assistance vehicles.
-These vehicles shall be staffed with a minimum of one First Responder and shall have all of the required equipment.
+4) First Responder assistance vehicles shall be staffed with a minimum of one EMR, EMT, EMT-I, A-EMT, Paramedic, PHRN or physician and shall have all of the required equipment.

-Non-transport vehicles are dispatched prior to dispatch of a transporting ambulance.
-These vehicles include ambulances and fire engines that contain the staff and equipment required by this Section.
-These vehicles shall be identified by the agency as a program plan amendment outlining the type and level of response that is planned.
-These vehicles shall be staffed 24 hours per day, every day of the year.
+Non-Transport Vehicles are dispatched prior to dispatch of a transporting ambulance and include ambulances and fire engines that contain the staff and equipment required by this Section.
+The vehicle service provider shall identify non-transport vehicles as a program plan amendment outlining the type and level of response that is planned.
+Non-transport vehicles shall be staffed 24 hours per day, every day of the year.

-1) ALS/ILS non-transport vehicles.
-These vehicles shall have a minimum of either one EMT-P, or one EMT-I and one other EMT-B, and shall have all of the required equipment.
+1) ALS Non-Transport Vehicles shall have a minimum of either one System authorized Paramedic or one PHRN and one additional System authorized A-EMT, EMT-I, EMT or physician, and shall have all of the required equipment.

 Each vehicle used as an alternate response vehicle shall meet the following equipment requirements, as determined by the Department by an inspection.